Track all accessibility issues

 WCAG Conformance Remains Essential

-Before exploring personalization possibilities, it’s critical to understand that adaptive AI doesn’t replace the need for WCAG conformance.
+Adaptive AI does not replace the need for WCAG conformance.
 Digital assets must still meet WCAG standards as their baseline for several fundamental reasons.

 WCAG provides the foundation that ensures content is accessible to assistive technologies.
 Screen readers, voice control software, and other assistive tools depend on proper semantic markup, ARIA labels, and structural elements defined by WCAG.
 Without this foundation, no amount of personalization can make content accessible.